EladLeev/dotfiles/README.md

 # dotfiles

-🔧 Just a bunch of dot files
+🔧 Just a bunch of dot files I copy from one machine to another